GHROTIC/xu-mini-m-guide/README.md

 ### ~ PlumOS ~

 The main Firmware available for the MiniM that is a modification of the Stock Firmware, supporting both Single Card and 2 Card Setups.
 Starting with version 0.4, this modification was based off of the V2 version of the Stock Firmware that broke the Scraper functionality.
 The DTB file that determines the Max Clock Speed of the Ram, CPU and CPU has been set to an overclock by default.
 Depending on the quality of the Ram in your device, this can cause your device to crash unless you replace the DTB file with one using reduced Clock Speeds.
+Also, for some people PPSSPP becomes broken for PSP and games will only load through Retroarch directly with lower performance; the cause of this is currently unknown.
 <br>

 Overall, this is a generally usable Firmware but still has some quirks that cannot be fixed due to the project being based on the Stock Firmware.
 I recommend using 0.10 Stable due to additional bugs that crept into the final 1.0 version.
 If your system crashes or does not always boot correctly, you can replace the DTB file on your SD1 card with one of the alternate versions found on the MinUI MOSS link.